Measles, Vaccines & The Stakes of Hesitancy | Zack Technology LLC

 A Disease Eliminated, Then Returned

 Measles is not a minor inconvenience.
 It is one of the most contagious infectious diseases ever catalogued by science.
 A single infected person, simply breathing in a room, can transmit the virus to as many as 12 to 18 others who have not been immunised.
 The virus lingers in the air for up to two hours after an infected person has left.
-Before vaccination became widespread in the United States in the 1960s, measles infected 3 to 4 million Americans every single year.
+Before vaccination became widespread in the 1960s, measles infected 3 to 4 million Americans every single year.
 Of those, approximately 48,000 were hospitalised, 1,000 developed permanent brain damage from measles-related encephalitis, and 400 to 500 died.
 Every year.
-Like clockwork.

 Today, in the summer of 2026, that retreat has reversed.
 As of June 18, 2026, the CDC has confirmed 2,104 measles cases in the United States in 2026 alone, across 41 states and jurisdictions.
-Combined with the catastrophic 2025 surge — which produced 2,288 confirmed cases, the highest annual total since 1992 — the United States has recorded more than 4,300 measles cases in just eighteen months.
+Combined with the catastrophic 2025 surge — 2,288 confirmed cases, the highest annual total since 1992 — the United States has recorded more than 4,300 measles cases in just eighteen months.
 Three people have died.
 Two of them were children.

 Every reasonable doctor, every medical association, every pediatrician who has spent a career caring for children agrees: this is a preventable catastrophe.
-This term paper examines how it happened, who is being harmed, what the science says, and what parents owe their children when it comes to vaccination.
+This paper examines how it happened, who is being harmed, what the science says, and what parents owe their children when it comes to vaccination.

 📊 Infographic 1: The Scale of America's Measles Crisis (2025–2026)